 Negotiating with an Experienced Business Litigation Attorney - SLG’s business litigation attorneys are highly skilled and experienced at negotiating resolutions of disputes between parties without an intermediary.
 SLG’s business attorneys take the time to listen to their clients.
 Whatever the nature of litigation, each client receives personal attention from a seasoned attorney to fully understand the client’s needs and goals.
 Consequently, they negotiate with their client’s best interests at the fore of their efforts.

 SLG’s business litigation attorneys are here to represent you in court.
 They are skilled at preparing and filing pleadings and responding appropriately to the other party’s pleadings.
 They will work closely with their clients through the discovery phase of the case and thoroughly prepare for trial.
 At the same time, our attorneys will continuously evaluate whether your case can be resolved short of a trial.
 Whether you are a plaintiff or defendant, hiring a qualified business litigation attorney is crucial in achieving a successful outcome in your case.

-Call Structure Law Group, LLP today at 408-441-7500 to discuss your business litigation needs with our experienced San Jose business attorneys.
+Call SLG today at (408) 441-7500 to discuss your business litigation needs with our experienced San Jose business litigation attorneys.
 Prospective clients can also contact our office by submitting our online contact form.